Jubilee Holdings Limited

-Jubilee Holdings Limited is a financial services holding company, with its headquarters in Nairobi, Kenya.
-The company maintains subsidiaries in Kenya, Uganda, Tanzania, Burundi, and Mauritius.
+Jubilee Holdings Limited is a financial services holding company with headquarters in Nairobi, Kenya.
+The company maintains subsidiaries in Kenya, Uganda, Tanzania and Burundi.
 Its activities are mainly in the insurance sector.

-Jubilee Holdings Limited is a large financial services conglomerate in East Africa, the Indian Ocean Islands, and parts of southwestern Asia.
-As of December 2013, the company controlled assets valued at over US$678 million (KES:61.16 billion), with shareholder's equity of approximately US$119 million (KES:10.7 billion) The company's subsidiary in Kenya, Jubilee Insurance Company Limited, was the largest insurance company in that country, the largest economy in the East African Community, according to a report by the Insurance Regulatory Authority, released in December 2014.
+Jubilee Holdings Limited is a large financial services conglomerate in East Africa.
+As of December 2024, the company controlled assets valued at over US$1,643 million (KES 214 billion), with shareholders' equity of approximately US$393 million (KES 51 billion). representing the largest for an insurance group in the East African Community.

 Jubilee Holdings Limited

 The following is a list of subsidiaries (50+% shareholding) and associated companies (less than 50% shareholding) of Jubilee Holdings Limited, who together form the Jubilee Group.